 Inventory is stated at the lower of cost or market.
 Cost is determined using actual job costs per machine.
-Currently inventories consist of only work in process.
+Currently the Company has no value stated for inventories.
+Prior quarter reported inventory has been reclassified to Construction in Progress (see note # 6 below)